JRL-CARI-CNR-UNIBS/installation/git_useful_commands.md

   ```
   git remote add origin URL
   ```
-  * create your files, commit them and then push to the master:
+  * create your files, then push to the master:
   ```
+   git add -A
+   git commit -m "your message"
    git push --set-upstream origin master
   ```